-In May 2017, our Board of Directors authorized, subject to regulatory approval, expansion of our stock repurchase program by an additional \$150 million.
-As of June 30, 2021, we have an authorized \$50 million remaining under our current stock repurchase program for any additional repurchases.
+In May 2017, our Board of Directors authorized, subject to regulatory approval, \$150 million for our stock repurchase program under which we repurchased \$100 million of shares in 2019.
+In February 2022, our Board of Directors provided authorization to increase our remaining stock repurchase limit to \$100 million for any future repurchases.